MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-location-operator+(long64).md

 ## -description
 The addition operator for the location function.

 ## -parameters

 ### -param offset
-TBD
+Adds this value from the location’s offset into its address space.

 ## -returns
-This function returns Location.
+This function returns a new Location which is ‘offset’ bytes after this location.

 ## -remarks

 ## -see-also